 select candidates to stand for election;

-communicate with AAC Members and Alternate Members about the election;
+communicate with Team USA AC Members and Alternate Members about the election; and

 communicate with the USOPC Nominating and Governance Committee about the election and the needs of the USOPC Board; and,

-coordinate with and provide information to the Election Administrator so that the Election Administrator can conduct the election.
+Team USA AC staff will coordinate with and provide information to the Election Administrator so that the Election Administrator can conduct the election.

-The USOPC will notify Leadership and the AAC Nominating and Elections Committee when an AAC athlete USOPC board seat is up for election and communicated the corresponding election deadline.
+The USOPC should notify Leadership and/or staff awhen a Team USA AC athlete USOPC board seat is up for election and communicate the corresponding election deadline.

-Prior to the election, the Nominating and Elections Committee shall make a call for candidates for the AAC athlete USOPC Board seat.
-The call shall set forth the eligibility requirements for service as an AAC athlete USOPC Board member.
+Prior to the election, the Nominating and Governance Committee shall make a call for candidates for the Team USA AC athlete USOPC Board seat.
+The call shall set forth the eligibility requirements for service as an Team USA AC athlete USOPC Board member.
 The call shall also provide information on the current USOPC Board configuration and needs.
-Nominations must be submitted in accordance with the Nominating and Election Committees’ deadlines and procedures, however, a call for candidates must allow at least a two-week time period for the submission of nominations.
+Nominations must be submitted in accordance with the Nominating and Governance Committees’ deadlines and procedures, however, a call for candidates must allow at least a two-week time period for the submission of nominations.
 Except, this two-week time period can be shortened, provided it is approved by the Leadership.

-Any AAC Member or Alternate Member may nominate a candidate who meets the eligibility requirements of Article IX, Section 5.C. of these Bylaws and any individual meeting the eligibility requirements of Article IX, Section 5.C. of these Bylaws may nominate themselves as a candidate.
-No member of the Nominating and Elections Committee may be a candidate for the AAC athlete seat.
+Any Team USA AC Member or Alternate Member may nominate a candidate who meets the eligibility requirements of Article IX, Section 5.C. of these Bylaws and any individual meeting the eligibility requirements of Article IX, Section 5.C. of these Bylaws may nominate themselves as a candidate.
+A member of the Nominating and Governance Committee may be a candidate for Team USA AC athlete seat, but must recuse themselves from their Nominating and Election role in relations to this athlete election.

-The AAC Nominating and Elections Committee shall select candidates from those nominated who will then stand for election.
-In making this selection the Nominating and Elections Committee shall consider:
+Team USA AC Nominating and Governance Committee shall select candidates from those nominated who will then stand for election.
+In making this selection the Nominating and Governance Committee shall consider:

 The skills, qualifications, and experiences, including leadership experiences, of the candidate;